Quick Summary of Izetta: The Last Witch Episode 3

 I love how the Master Sergeant gave the young solider a shot of strong alcohol.
 That’s just the thing I’d expect someone in that position to do.
 As he said, it’s important not to burn out just waiting, otherwise, when the time comes to fight, you’ll be too exhausted.

 I’m not a military expert (thanks for not agreeing so energetically!), but I love the conflict’s realism.
-The Germanian planes bombed along the directions the trenches were dug for maximum effect; Eylstadt’s armor was far too thin to stand up to their foes; Germanian infantry followed behind their armor for protection.
+The Germanian planes bombed lengthwise along the directions the trenches for maximum effect; Eylstadt’s armor was far too thin to stand up to their foes; Germanian infantry followed behind their armor for protection.
 This episode did a great job showing the horrors of war without becoming too graphic or gratuitous.

 The juxtaposition of the Eylstadt officers prioritizing the evacuation of the civilians and the two Germanian officers betting a bottle of champaign on which of their forces, air or armor, would break Eylstadt’s defensive line was a great and time-tested trope.
 Eylstadt is fighting for its life; the Germanians are simply engaged in a game of imperial expansion.

-Finé was distressed that she couldn’t even give her soldiers the choice of where to die.
+Finé felt distressed that she couldn’t even give her soldiers the choice of where to die.
 The honesty she showed the troops made all the difference — to the troops, and to Izetta.
 She’s a leader any of them would follow anywhere, for anything, in complete trust that she was doing what was right.

 The music again did a great job of setting the mood and tone.
 Some of it was more modern than I expected, but it still had a Celtic feel that I liked.